atusy/vimconf-2025-small/index.md

 Unlocking the Power of Tree-sitter by...

 - Exploring various usecases beyond syntax highlighting
-- Show insightful patterns of tree-sitter integration
+- Showing insightful tree-sitter integration patterns
 - Introducing potential of treesitter-ls, a language server

 ---